luisarizmendi/ocp-libvirt-ipi/README.md

 If you have enough CPU and RAM you can change the default resources configuring `vms_memory` and `vms_vcpu` under the `[installer:vars]` section (16GB would be a nice amount of memory instead of 7GB per VM).

-By default NFS storage and a storageclass for dynamic PV provisioning (no supported in Openshift, but it works for testing).
-You can disable it by configuring `nfs_storage` to `false`.
-In that case ephemeral storage will be configured in the internal registry.
+By default NFS storage and a storageclass for dynamic PV provisioning (no supported in Openshift, but it works for testing) will be configured.
+You can disable it by changing `nfs_storage` variable to `false` in the inventory.
+In that case ephemeral storage will be configured in the internal registry and you won't have dynamic provisioning.
+You could want to avoid configuring NFS if, for example, you want to install on a laptop and you don't want to install anything else (nfs = true will install and configure the NFS server on the node serving libvirt)

+In the same manner, you can disable the configuration of the load balance service (default is on, so haproxy will be installed on the host) by changing `lb` to `false` in the `[kvm:vars]` section of the inventory.

 Local users will be created (ie. clusteradmin / R3dhat01).
 You can disable it by configuring `ocp_create_users` to `false`

-You disable the configuration of the load balance service (default is on) by changing `lb` to `false` in the `[kvm:vars]` section of the inventory